Why Protect Your Nips?

 Speaking of the world being on fire, I’ve been thinking about how our division comes from everyone feeling powerless and put-upon.

 Just kidding.
 Sort of.
 I have been thinking about that, but I am capable of keeping on topic for a whole essay.
 Usually.
 Writing on a singular topic all the time feels like a trap.
 I’d rather draw lines through the stars to come up with new pictures.
 Connect seemingly unrelated things.
 Follow a thought train wherever it takes me.
+Experiment in finding hope — one messy, twisted idea at a time.
 Make jokes about the hard things in life, and cats.
-I skipped blogging the first time around because it was too much pressure to think of anything I could stay focused on long enough to keep a blog going.
-But I doo have things to say.
-Thoughts to share as I do research for my novels and dream of a better world.
-But, I do not fit in a box, or a brand with a descriptive name.
+I skipped blogging the first time around because it was too much pressure to think of any one thing I could stay focused on long enough to keep a blog going.
+But I do have things to say.
+Thoughts to share as I do research for my novels, visions for creating a better world.
+But, I do not fit in a box, or a brand with a specifically descriptive name.
 I’m like GE, I do a little bit everything, mostly do good, and sometimes destroy the world.
 My first book was nonfiction about breastfeeding.
 My second, a fiction novel about women in Denver politics in 1912.
 My third, an adult interactive murder mystery.
 This space is for all my other thoughts, ideas, newly forming themes for future works, and stuff I think is good but no one else wants to publish.
 All the things that don’t fit in a box - or an explicative brand.

 Why Subscribe?